An opportunity to work out alongside Edmonton firefighters, ask questions and meet others interested in firefighting.

 To succeed in the demanding fire-rescue environment, firefighters must have specific skills.
 The aptitude test content areas are:

-Applicants (by invitation only) will be advised of the location and time of the aptitude test.
-The aptitude test must be written on location in Edmonton, and is typically scheduled in April or May.
-No out-of-town or supervised exams will be allowed, and there will be no re-writes.
+Applicants (by invitation only) will be advised of the day and time of the virtual aptitude test.
+The test is typically scheduled in March or April.
+There will be no rewrites.

-A non-refundable $50 payment to the City of Edmonton will be required prior to writing.
+A non-refundable $50 payment to the City of Edmonton will be required prior to writing the exam.

 Applicants' physical fitness is tested to ensure they possess the physical capabilities necessary for firefighting.
-The University of Alberta's Faculty of Physical Education and Recreation administers this test.
-The physical fitness tests is usually scheduled between June and August.
+The University of Alberta's Faculty of Kinesiology, Sport and Recreation administers this test.
+For additional information about the U of A Firefighter Testing visit UAB.CA/FireTest.

-A non-refundable $367.50 payment to the City of Edmonton will be required prior to participating in the physical fitness test.
+A non-refundable $388.50 payment to the University of Alberta will be required prior to participating in the physical fitness test.
+Learn more.

-EFRS determines the number of applicants to be placed on an eligibility list based on the outcomes from the recruitment process.
-The eligibility list will be valid until December 31, 2020.
+Edmonton Fire Rescue Services determines the number of applicants to be placed on an eligibility list based on the outcomes from the recruitment process.
+The eligibility list will be valid until December 31, 2022.
 This date may be extended at the discretion of the Fire Chief.